guimassoqueto/node-clean-api/README.md

 ### For Linux (Debian) Users
 1. Install buid-essential package (to be able to run `make` commands): `sudo apt-get install build-essential`
 2. Rename the *.env.example* to *.env*
+* To run the app fully containerized (skip steps 3, 4, and 5 in this case): `make up`
 3. `make install` to install all package.json dependencies
 4. `make mongodb` to up the mongo container